Clemapfel/jluna/docs/~manual.md

 1234
 ```

 While both ways get us the desired value, neither is a good way to actually manage the variable itself.
 How do we reassign it?
 Can we dereference the C-pointer?
-Who has ownership of the memory?
-Is it safe from the garbage collector? <br>All these questions are hard to manage using the C-API, however `jluna` offers a simultaneous: `jluna::Proxy`.
+Who has ownership of the memory? is it safe from the garbage collector? <br>All these questions are hard to manage using the C-API, however `jluna` offers a simultaneous: `jluna::Proxy`.

 ### Proxies